LaunchCodeEducation/lchs/src/assignments/console-game.rst

 Before you submit your final program, be sure that your code:

 #.
-Works,
+Works.
 #.
-Includes your name and your partner's name,
+Includes your name and your partner's name.
 #.
-Includes each of :ref:`the required items <assignment3-requirements>`,
+Includes each of :ref:`the required items <assignment3-requirements>`.
 #.
 Survives invalid input.
 For example, if your program asks the user to enter
    a number, it should not crash when they enter a letter.
 #.
 Includes enough comments to describe what each part of the code is doing.